The journey begins at night from Isha Yoga Center, and we head to the first of our destinations, the town of Thiruvannamalai.

-Day 2 : We reach the town early in the morning, and make our way to the Arunachaleshwara temple, where many saints and sages have lived for thousands of years.
+We reach the town early in the morning and make our way to the Arunachaleshwarar temple, where many saints and sages have lived for thousands of years.
 In the last century, Ramana Maharshi spent many years in samadhi here.
 The temple is built for the element of fire and is one of the Pancha Bhuta temples, the ancient shrines built for sadhana for each of the five elements – earth, water, fire, air, and space.
 The temple is located at the foot of the Arunachala hill, which is itself held as a sacred linga.
-There are many Shiva legends associated with Arunachaleshwarar, one of which recounts how at this place, Shiva transformed himself into a towering column of fire touching heaven and earth.
+There are many Shiva legends associated with Arunachaleshwarar, one of which recounts how, at this place, Shiva transformed himself into a towering column of fire touching heaven and earth.

-The temple is well known for its 1000-pillar mandapam, its rajagopuram, which is among the tallest in the country, and the pathalalinga – the place where Ramana spent a few years in sadhana.
+The temple is well known for its 1000-pillar mandapam, its rajagopuram, which is among the tallest in the country, and the pathalalinga – the place where Ramana spent years in sadhana.

-Day 3 : After our day at the temple for fire, we journey to the Jambukeshwarar temple at Thiruvanaikaval, built for the element of water.
+After our day at the temple for fire, we journey to the Jambukeshwarar temple at Thiruvanaikaval, built for the element of water.
 At the temple, an underground water spring fills the sanctum where the linga stands.
 Uniquely, the priests at the temple dress up as women before performing the afternoon rituals.
-The story behind this practice is that Parvati performed penance on this spot and created a linga from the waters of the nearby Cauvery River.
+The story behind this practice is that Parvati performed penance on this spot and created a linga from the waters of the nearby Kaveri River.

 From the temple, we travel to Sadhguru Sri Brahma’s ashram at Trichy, a place where Sadhguru Sri Brahma sat in a state of samadhi for a certain period of time.
 This powerful place still reverberates with an energy that cannot be missed.

-Day 4 : Early morning finds us at the Brihadeeswarar temple at Thanjavur.
+Early morning finds us at the Brihadeeswarar temple at Thanjavur.
 Though not a Pancha Bhuta temple, Brihadeeswarar is one of the most famous of India’s temples, known the world over.
-Over 1000 years old, it is sometimes simply referred to as the “Big temple.”
-Considered the pinnacle of Chola architecture, its most famous architectural feature is the immense 66-meter tall shikhara or central tower, which is capped by a single stone weighing almost 100 tons.
+Over 1000 years old, it is sometimes simply referred to as the “Big Temple.”
+Considered the pinnacle of Chola dynasty architecture, its most famous architectural feature is the immense 66-meter tall shikhara, or central tower, which is capped by a single stone weighing almost 100 tons.
 The interior of the shikhara is lined with steps, giving us the opportunity to climb up the tower and glimpse this audacious piece of engineering up close.
 Brihadeeswarar was associated with Karurar, one of the siddhas in yogic lore, whose samadhi is situated within the temple compound.

-From here, we travel to Rameshwaram, and stop at Ariyaman beach a few kilometers before the town.
+From here, we travel to Rameshwaram and stop at Ariyaman beach a few kilometers before the town.
 The pristine blue ocean and white sand make it a picture-perfect beach.
-The ocean here is very still, making it an ideal spot for swimming, even for the less experienced swimmers.
+The ocean here is very still, making it an ideal spot for swimming, even for less-experienced swimmers.
 The quiet beach is also a great place to relax and unwind.

-Day 5 : At Rameshwaram, we visit the Ramanathan temple, the southernmost of the twelve Jyotirlingas.
+At Rameshwaram, we visit the Ramanathaswamy temple, the southernmost of the twelve Jyotirlingas.
 The Jyotirlinga is one of many lingas at the temple, which include a linga made of salt, one of crystal, and one of sand.
 Legend has it that both Rama and Sita worshipped Shiva here, and Sita created the linga of sand after Rama defeated Ravana.
-The temple is also famous for its 22 teerthams or sacred water bodies, which were consecrated by none other than Patanjali – the father of modern yoga.
+The temple is also famous for its 22 teerthams, or sacred water bodies, which were consecrated by none other than Patanjali, the father of modern yoga.

 Each of the teerthams has a unique quality and a different temperature and feel to the water.
 The temple is also famous for its corridors, considered among the longest and most beautiful in the world.
 Their total length is over a kilometer and they are lined with over 4000 pillars.
 The corridors are so high that elephants walk through them during temple festivals.

-We begin the return journey to the Isha Yoga Center the same night, and arrive on morning of Day 6.
+We begin the return journey to the Isha Yoga Center the same night, and we arrive on the morning of Day 6.